ocaml/flexdll/README.md

 MSVC64: the 64-bit C compiler from Microsoft.

-CYGWIN: the 32-bit gcc compiler shipped with Cygwin.
+CYGWIN64: the 64-bit gcc compiler shipped with Cygwin.

-MINGW: the 32-bit gcc compiler from the Mingw64 project, packaged in Cygwin (as i686-w64-mingw32-gcc).
+MINGW: the 32-bit gcc compiler from the MinGW-w64 project, packaged in Cygwin (as i686-w64-mingw32-gcc).

-MINGW64: the 64-bit gcc compiler from the Mingw64 project, packaged in Cygwin (as x86\_64-w64-mingw32-gcc).
+MINGW64: the 64-bit gcc compiler from the MinGW-w64 project, packaged in Cygwin (as x86\_64-w64-mingw32-gcc).

 LD: an internal linker to produce .dll (only).